Algerian three-toed skink

-The Algerian three-toed skink (Chalcides mertensi) is a species of "grass-swimming" skink with an elongated serpentine shape and reduced limbs.
-It is endemic to north-western Africa.
+The Algerian three-toed skink (Chalcides mertensi) is a species of "grass-swimming skink", a lizard in the subfamily Scincinae of the family Scincidae.
+The species has an elongated serpentine shape and reduced limbs.
+It is native to north-western Africa.

-Distribution
+Etymology

+The specific name, mertensi, is in honor of German herpetologist Robert Mertens.

+Geographic distribution

-It is native to northern Algeria and northern Tunisia, where it occurs on the Mediterranean coast.
+Chalcides mertensi is native to northern Algeria and northern Tunisia, where it occurs on the Mediterranean coast.